wilabcnit/multi_hop_industrial_simulator/README.md

 If you use this project in your work, please cite it following the instructions in CITATION.ff.
 Proper citation acknowledges the effort of the authors and supports the continued development and maintenance of the project.

 ## Related publications
-The main reference for the simulator is the paper: "MAC and Routing Protocols Design in Multi-Hop Terahertz Networks", S. Cavallero, A. Pumilia, G. Cuozzo, L.M.
-Amorosa, C. Buratti, submitted to IEEE Access, 2026.
+The main reference for the simulator is the paper: "MAC and Routing Protocols Design in Multi-Hop Terahertz Networks", S. Cavallero, L.M.
+Amorosa, G. Cuozzo, A. Pumilia, C. Buratti, IEEE Access, 2026.
 ## License
 This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
 See the LICENSE file in the project root for the full license text or visit the link: https://www.gnu.org/licenses/gpl-3.0.html#license-text.